 “I had to let go of everyone I knew,” Lindsay says.
 “They weren’t good for me.”

 Today, Lindsay is reunited with both of her daughters and deepening her relationship with God.
 She is even training to run a half marathon!

 “The thing that runs through my mind is, I can do all things through Christ who strengthens me,” Lindsay shares.
 “I was living in a riverbed, eating out of dumpsters . . . now I’m clean and sober, have my two children with me, a roof over my head.
-I’m accomplishing things and setting goals and running marathons and getting job experience.
+I’m accomplishing things and setting goals and running marathons and getting skills training.
 I’m going somewhere.
 I’m not stuck anymore.”

 Because of you, hurting and homeless neighbors can break the destructive cycle they’re in and find hope to begin again!